osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 ### When to use this pattern?

-Use Abstract Factory when your code needs to work with serveral families of related objects.
+Use Abstract Factory when your code needs to work with several families of related objects.

 Use Abstract Factory to add more families of related objects without modifying your code.

-Use Abstract Factory to be able to decide in runtime which familly of related objects will be use.
+Use Abstract Factory to be able to decide in runtime which family of related objects will be use.

 ### Application requirements